 INSTRUCTIONS FOR INTERNAL SUBMISSIONS

-Those interested in applying to a limited submission program should submit a letter of interest (all documents in 11-point font or larger) to Diana Skok at email@example.com.
-The letter of interest should include at minimum (anything extra required would be noted in the specific opportunity announcement):
+Those interested in applying to a limited submission program should submit a letter of interest (all documents in 11-point font or larger) by using the DocuSign form.
+The letter of interest includes:

 - Cover Page